open-resources/physics_bank/content/public/008.Energy/Conservation of Energy/Spring Potential Energy Rail 2/Spring Potential Energy Rail 2.md

 ## Part 2

-As the slider is released and slides down the track, what is its velocity at point C?
+What is the velocity of the collar when it is at $C$?

 ### Answer Section